 Nothing impresses guests more than having wait staff on hand to see to their every need.

 A proper well-trained wait staff member can guard your guests’ shoes or warm a lap.

 Plus, they can taste-test dishes – typically when you’re not looking – to make sure they’re satisfactory.

 It’s always a good idea to make sure your bartender has a place to sleep in case he, or other guests, can’t make it home.
 This is particularly important in Switzerland where the trains don’t run all night and when you live in the boonies where the train doesn’t even go.

 Bottom line, you can measure the success of any party by how long it lasts.
 If you end up with overnight house guests or an active all-nighter, you’ve got yourself a bona fide successful party.

-8. Friends, #1 Ingredient for a Happy 4th of July in Switzerland
+And the #1 ingredient for a happy American 4th of July in Switzerland?

 It’s ok to substitute family for this one or to mix the two, but this one’s important.
 A 4th of July party without people you like to hang out with doesn’t make for a good party.